jaxcs/Seqnature/README.md

 The _Seqnature_ programs expect chromosome names of the form "1", "2", "X", etc, not "chr1", "chr2", etc.

+### NOTE: Seqnature to be replaced

+The Jackson Laboratory is working on a new software suite which will replace Seqnature.
+At that point support for Seqnature will be terminated.
+We expect this to be in early 2016.

 ###Using build_new_sequence_from_vcfs.py

     $ ./build_new_sequence_from_vcfs.py --help